francescoovacca/Natural-Selection/README.md

 DarwinSim is a project to simulate natural evolution.
 It models the dynamics of evolution through natural selection and genetic mutation in a virtual environment.

+### The idea
+We will create a simulation environment where agents live and eat, but the food supply is fewer than the agents.
+We will start with random moving agents, but then will implement intelligent agents that try to survive.
+We will study how the population evolves at varying levels of food, as well as varying traits of the agent such as weight, velocity, and other features.

 ### Tech Stack
 - **Main Languages**: Python, Jupyter Notebook
 - **Libraries/Frameworks**: TBD